Prednisone use while Breastfeeding

 Possible Effects on Lactation

 Published information on the effects of prednisone on serum prolactin or on lactation in nursing mothers was not found as of the revision date.
-Adequate endogenous adrenocorticoid levels are necessary for normal lactation.
+However, medium to large doses of depot corticosteroids injected into joints have been reported to cause temporary reduction of lactation.

 A study of 46 women who delivered an infant before 34 weeks of gestation found that a course of another corticosteroid (betamethasone, 2 intramuscular injections of 11.4 mg of betamethasone 24 hours apart) given between 3 and 9 days before delivery resulted in delayed lactogenesis II and lower average milk volumes during the 10 days after delivery.
 Milk volume was not affected if the infant was delivered less than 3 days or more than 10 days after the mother received the corticosteroid.
 An equivalent dosage regimen of prednisone might have the same effect.